-Candidates are expected to explore possible fieldwork sites early in the program.
-The first term of the program is not too early to begin thinking about preferences for a fieldwork site.
 All fieldwork partnerships require a formal Memorandum of Understanding (MOU) between the University of Redlands and the site.
 The signing of an MOU takes additional time, as they are often subject to legal review.
 Please refer to the Active Partnership List for a list of current partners.
-Candidates seeking a site NOT on the Active Partnership List must notify the Office of Licensures and Credentialing 3 months before the anticipated start of the fieldwork placement.
+Candidates seeking a site NOT on the Active Partnership List must request partnership using the Partnership Interest Form at least 3 months before the anticipated start of the fieldwork placement.